Qualcomm shares soar on surprise settlement with Apple of long legal dispute

 Analysts were also unsure whether Apple’s a onetime payment under the deal represented unpaid royalties from the past two years or a down payment on future royalties.

-The impact of the settlement on China’s Huawei Technologies Co Ltd, which is also in a licensing dispute with Qualcomm.
+The settlement could also have an impact on China’s Huawei Technologies Co Ltd, which is also in a licensing dispute with Qualcomm.
 Analysts widely believe that Huawei was watching the outcome of the Apple case to gauge its bargaining position.

 Finally, a U.S. FTC case against Qualcomm that makes many of the same claims of anticompetitive behavior remains unresolved, with a decision expected at any time.